 2.4.8.
-EXPANDING THE USE OF RENEWABLE ENERGY AND
+EXPANDING THE USE OF

+RENEWABLE ENERGY AND

-COGENERATION SYSTEMS IN BUILDINGS
+COGEN VERATION SYSTEMS IN BUILDINGS

-Goal To increase the use of renewable energy sources and cogeneration systems in buildings, to increase the number of low carbon emission, sustainable, and environmentally friendly buildings on campus.
-To give information about the effect of renewable technology integrations on the energy efficiency of both the existing and new buildings.
-Activities to Undertake Investigation of the use and suitability of renewable energy sources in buildings.
-Conducting feasibility studies for the application of renewable energy sources in buildings.
-Making settlement studies with the grid operators of buildings using photovoltaic (solar panels).
+Goal To increase the use of renewable energy so systems in buildings, to increase the number sustainable, and environmentally friendly To give information about the effect of rene integrations on the energy efficiency of bo buildings. er of low carbon emission, buildings on campus. ewable technology

+Activities to Undertake Investigation of the use and suital sources in buildings.
+Conducting feasibility studies for the energy sources in buildings.
+Making settlement studies with the using photovoltaic (solar panels). ne application of renewable

-Investigation of indirect or direct support models to apply cogeneration, heat pump, and renewable energy sources in existing buildings.
+• Investigation of indirect or direct support models to apply cogeneration, heat pump, and renewable energy sources in existing buildings.
 Outputs Legislative regulation, total renewable energy, and cogeneration installed power to be established for self-consumption in buildings.
 Responsible Institutions ITU Rectorate Timeline In 2022, technical and administrative studies will be carried out and implementation will begin.